MicrosoftDocs/azure-devops-docs/docs/reference/customize-work.md

 > [!NOTE]
 >The method you use to customize work tracking depends on the process model you subscribe to:
->- **Inheritance**: Supports WYSIWYG customization, available for Azure DevOps Services and Azure DevOps Server 2019
+>- **Inheritance**: Supports WYSIWYG customization, available for Azure DevOps Services, Azure DevOps Server 2019, and Azure DevOps Server 2020.
->- **Hosted XML**: Supports customization through import/export of process templates, available for a select number of customers of Azure DevOps Services who have opted into this model
+>- **Hosted XML**: Supports customization through import/export of process templates, available for a select number of customers of Azure DevOps Services who have opted into this model.
->- **On-premises XML**: Supports customization through import/export of XML definition files for work tracking objects and is available for all on-premises deployments
+>- **On-premises XML**: Supports customization through import/export of XML definition files for work tracking objects and is available for all on-premises deployments.

 The following table summarizes the differences between the three supported process models.
 For definitions of the main work tracking objects, see [Agile glossary](../boards/work-items/agile-glossary.md).